Symptoms and diagnosis of cancer in children and teenagers

 The symptoms of cancer in children depend on the location of the tumour.
 If you notice a change in your child´s body, visit your GP.
 Symptoms can include:

 Testing for cancer when you have no symptoms is called screening.
 There is no children´s cancer screening programme in Ireland or anywhere in the world at present.
-If you are concerned about cancer in your child, talk to your GP.
+If you are concerned about cancer in your child, talk to your doctor.

 First, visit your GP if you are worried about any symptoms.
 If your doctor has concerns about your child, he or she will refer them to a hospital.
 There your child will see a specialist who may arrange more tests.
 Your child may need some of the following tests: